Which cities and states have most dog attacks on USPS postal workers? - NewsBreak

 Cleveland topped the list of 32 cities, with 58 USPS employees being attacked by dogs there in 2021, with Houston (54 attacks) and Kansas City, Mo., (48) rounding out the top three.

-California was first among states last year with 656 attacks, followed by Texas (368) and Ohio (359).Singing is helping these ‘long COVID’ patients feel better
+California was first among states last year with 656 attacks, followed by Texas (368) and Ohio (359).Dog adoption fees waived indefinitely at OKC Animal Welfare

 More than 5,400 postal employees were attacked by dogs in the United States in 2021, according to the U.S. Postal Service.